sheoak/vim-bepoptimist/README.md

 Tim Pope because it disables surround default mappings due to confict with "c" key remapped to "l" in this plugin.

+This plugin works better with "," as leader (better suggestions are welcome):

+    " we also remap \ to , to avoid losing "f" reverse repeat let mapleader = ","
+    noremap \ ,

+This way you can save your file by hitting `,,` in normal mode (map defined in the plugin).

 To install using pathogen.vim:

     cd ~/.vim/bundle